Skip to main content

 Free Alternative: 30-Day Visa-Free Entry

-Before committing to either visa program, most nomads test Kazakhstan using the 30-day visa-free entry available to citizens of 77 countries (EU, US, UK, Canada, Australia, Japan, South Korea).
+Before committing to either visa program, most nomads test Kazakhstan using visa-free entry.
+The April 2026 MFA table lists 87 ordinary-passport visa-free country and territory entries; most Western readers, including EU, US, UK, Canada, Australia, Japan, and South Korea citizens, receive 30 days.
 No application needed, just show up with a valid passport.

 This is the recommended approach: